sd18fall/ThePerfectDate/docs/gamearc.md

 &nbsp;

-## BONUS: A piece of our code that we are really proud deals with the visual and interactivity of our lovely, pink buttons!
+## BONUS: A piece of our code that we are really proud of deals with the visual and interactivity of our lovely, pink buttons!